btcpayserver/btcpayserver-doc/docs/OpenCart.md

 ## Requirements

-Please ensure that you meet the following requirements before installing this plugin.
+Please ensure that you meet the following requirements before installing this extension.

 - PHP version 7.4 or newer
 - The curl, gd, intl, json, and mbstring PHP extensions are available